ppy/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Subscription

-While puush is available to everyone free of charge, in order to keep the service self-sufficient, puush offers a "Pro" plan that users can subscribe to for US$15/year.[^puush-pro-plan-ref] This plan comes with a couple of extra benefits for the subscribing user, namely:
+While puush was available to everyone free of charge, in order to keep the service self-sufficient, puush offered a "Pro" plan that users could subscribe to for US$15/year.[^puush-pro-plan-ref] This plan came with a couple of extra benefits for the subscribing user, namely:

 - Increased maximum filesize limit (20 MB for Free users vs. 250 MB for Pro users)
 - Increased file retention period (1 months since last access for Free users vs. 6 months since last access for Pro users)